jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

 ### CacheInitializer <i class="fas fa-tools fa-xs" title="Tooling | Pre-Built Solutions"></i>

-The [`CacheInitializer`](https://github.com/jparis/CacheInitializer) is a project initially developed by a Product Manager at Qlik but since taken on by the America's Presales Enterprise Architecture team.
+The [`CacheInitializer`](https://github.com/jparis/CacheInitializer) is a project initially developed by a Product Manager at Qlik, but has since been taken on by the America's Presales Enterprise Architecture team.
 It is a project built in C# using the .NET SDK to:

 1. open apps
 2. (optionally) pre-cache the visualizations on the app's sheets